Navigating Undue Influence Cases

 In the practice of elder law, winning undue influence cases is an almost Herculean task.
 Courts are inclined to find that testators had sufficient mental capacity to carry out their dealings and as such, most Undue Influence cases are dismissed due to lack of evidence.
-But difficult is not impossible and the 2014 clarification of the undue influence statute in California has armed petitioners with a greatly improved ability to persuasively argue their positions.
+Difficult, however, is not impossible and the 2014 clarification of the Undue Influence statute in California has armed petitioners with a greatly improved ability to persuasively argue their positions.

 California Undue Influence Statute

-Currently, undue influence (UI) refers to a coercive dynamic between two individuals that involves unfair “excessive persuasion”.
+Fortunately, the 2014 clarification of the Undue Influence statute in California has significantly enhanced a petitioner’s ability to construct a winning case.
 Undue Influence is a legal construct that is defined in the California Welfare and Institutions Code section 15610.70.
 Specifically, 15610.70 states:

 “Undue influence” means excessive persuasion that causes another person to act or refrain from acting by overcoming that person’s free will and results in inequity.
 In determining whether a result was produced by undue influence, all of the following shall be considered: